 As usual: stretch slowly, as long as feels appropriate to you, and do both sides, even if only one side is bothering you.

 It makes a big difference to stretch these muscles when they are warm.
-I would not recommend stretching them first thing when you get up in the morning.
-At least go on a walk with your dog first, or stretch them after a run, some laps in a pool, playing tag with your kids, or after a bike ride.
+You can go on a walk with your dog first, or stretch them after a run, some laps in a pool, playing tag with your kids, or after a bike ride.